BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 - bikemap

+#### Day 3, Hyères -> Fréjus

+Given that the heatwave mentioned earlier was starting and we had quite a few kilometers to do, we decided to start earlier and left by 5AM.

+Wrong road due to the bicycle path.

+Going uphill, the road is very narrow and very much in use by all sorts of lorries which can block both ways given how tight the laces are.
+Not very safe for bicycles.

+You truly are in a valley between two small mountains.

 #### day6

 Unfortunately, we weren't able to do the scenery any justice because the roads were so small you